Coherent mechanical noise cancellation and cooperativity competition in optomechanical arrays: Introduction

-In this work, we study two mechanical resonators coupled to a common cavity mode, where the mechanical modes are designed for their resonance spectra to overlap, and where the optomechanically scattered photons can remain inside the cavity for a significant amount of time.
-This system allows us to experimentally observe a new effect unique to multi-mode optomechanics, leading to a coherent mechanical noise cancellation.
-Usually such an effect would be attributed to direct mechanical coupling between two resonators~\cite{Lin2010,Stassi2017}.
-However, in our experiment, the thermal noise of the two resonators only becomes correlated through the optical field, leading to destructive interference of up to \SI{-20}{\decibel} in the mechanical noise power spectra at the mechanical resonance frequencies.
-We further propose and derive another new collective effect, resulting in a cooperativity competition of the mechanical dissipation, which we are also able to observe in our measurements.
+We further propose and derive another new collective effect, resulting in a cooperativity competition of the mechanical dissipation, which we also observe in our measurements.
 This competition arises between the dissipation dynamics of two mechanical resonators coupled to the same optical field and leads to a linewidth broadening of one resonator that depends on the optomechanical cooperativity of the other resonator.